Writing Better Judgments II, August 2025

 The single greatest concern for almost all judges is their number of outstanding judgments.
 You can easily trace a judge’s mood by the number of outstanding judgments they have at any given time.”
 Justice Robert Beech-Jones, NJOP keynote address, 2024

-Our WBJ II program is the second step in the NJCA judgment writing pathway.
-This program provides an opportunity not only for participants to revisit the principles of issues based judgment writing, but to enhance production of timely, well-crafted legal writing and reasoning.
+Our WBJ II program is the second program in the NJCA’s pathway for excellence in judgment writing.
+This program provides an opportunity not only for participants to revisit the principles of issues based judgment writing, but to move from those general principles to more nuanced ideas along with a deeper dive into the key tools that produce effective decisions.
+Program sessions and group workshops are focussed on enhancing judicial practice through the production of timely, well-crafted legal writing and reasoning.

 Why you should attend this program?